Construction Reference Charts & Visual Guides

 Spacing: what "O.C." means in practice

-Rebar placement depth diagram showing a slab cross section with correct bar elevation within the slab and an incorrect 'too low' example, including minimum clear cover note.
+Rebar placement depth diagram showing a slab cross section with correct bar elevation within the slab and an incorrect too low example, including minimum clear cover note.

 Figure 5.2 — Rebar placement depth (why bar elevation and clear cover matter).